ankitmahendru/E-Menu/README.md

  * Push it.
  * PR it.
 📄 License
 This project is licensed under the MIT License.
-Use it to build the next big food app, or just to impress your friends.
+Use it to build the next big food app, or just to impress your friends at dinner.
 <div align="center">
 Made with love (and extreme hunger) by PadhoAI ❤️
 </div>
-# E-Menu